Priti Sapru: Awards

 Sapru has received the Punjab State Award for Best Actress in 1995, the "Mahila Shiromani 1998" for contributions to Punjabi Cinema, the "First Lady Director in Punjabi Film History" from First Lady Vimala Sharma and "Punjabi Ratna" from the Press club, along with Dr. Manmohan Singh (ex-Prime Minister), Chief Minister Prakash Singh Badal, and sports persona Milkha Singh in 2002.
 "Punjab Shiromani" was presented by Amarinder Singh from Patiala University for the first time to a non-Punjabi.
 The "Hamdard Award" from Ajit Daily was given to her by Prakash Singh Badal, among other awards.
 She received the Punjabi Legend Award for contributions to the Punjabi film industry from Pranab Mukherjee in Chennai to celebrate 100 years of Indian Cinema in November 2013.

 Personal life

 She is married to architect Upvan Sudarshan Ahluwalia.
 They have twin daughters, Riya Walia and Rene Walia.
-She is proficient in Hindi, English, and Punjabi.